Echinops6718/HealthInfo/Nicotinic Acid (niacin).md

 Profoundly neuroprotective and neuroregenerative.
-Reduces inflammation, ionizing radiation damage, cancer risk, Alzheimer's risk, multiple sclerosis risk, and DNA damage.
+Reduces inflammation, cancer risk, Alzheimer's risk, pulmonary hypertension risk, multiple sclerosis risk, and DNA damage.
 Reduces low density lipoprotein (LDL) cholesterol and raises high density lipoprotein (HDL) cholesterol, protecting against dyslipidemia, and which may provide protection against heart attacks and strokes.

 Niacin causes temporary skin flushing and sensations of warmth due to mast cells clearing histamines.
 Some people don't like the skin flushing sensation and appearance, and have historically substituted with [[Nicotinamide (non-flushing)]], though this loses most of the health benefits and introduces significant risks.